pranavmahabs/bindcompare/README.md

 This is a novel DNA/RNA Integration tool meant to analyze the overlap between protein binding sites.
 The input data is in the form of peak-called BED files from programs such as MACS2 and SEACR.

-### What Does BindCompare Do?

 Oftentimes, regulation from factors occur within a larger locus surrounding the marked binding site.
 The script searches for overlaps between these binding sites in a chosen scope.
-Using the Genome File and the Genes GTF File, corresponding Gene IDs are extracted

 ## Quick Start: 3 Steps